Sleep Matters: Sleep Clinic that can Treat Sleep Disorders

 Effective for Snoring and Sleep Apnoea

 Experts recognise that oral appliances are effective in treating snoring and mild to moderate obstructive sleep apnoea.
-They reduce airway collapse during rest, which lowers snoring frequency and improves oxygen levels.
+They reduce airway collapse during rest, which lowers the frequency of snoring and improves oxygen levels.
 Patients often experience better energy during the day after regular use.

 Oral appliance therapy is recommended as a first-line treatment for many who cannot tolerate CPAP.
 Studies confirm that adherence rates are higher compared with more invasive equipment.
 Consistent use provides measurable improvements in both health and quality of life.